BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 While debentures may provide structured income features, they also carry certain limitations and risks that investors may evaluate carefully before investing.

-What are the risk factors while investing in debentures?
+What are the risks of investing in debentures?

 Debentures are market-linked debt instruments and carry multiple risks that investors may evaluate carefully before investing.
 Since repayment depends on the issuing company’s financial position and prevailing market conditions.
 Some of the risks are: